Jean-Paul Rodrigue (2017), New York:

 - International Air Transportation Association (IATA).

-bills), and aids in establishing international airfares.
-International
+checks, tickets, weight bills), and aids in establishing

-(NAT) North Atlantic Region, (PAC) Pacific Region,
+Region, (NAT) North Atlantic Region, (PAC) Pacific Region,

 - International Commercial Terms (INCOTERMS).

 which party owns cargo over the course of a shipment, as